P&O Ventura Cruise Review – Short Break to Bruges

 October 14th, 2016 by Francesca Bandini

-Going on a weekend cruise is the ideal way to break from the routine – especially if you live in Southampton where the port is literally at your door step!
-I recently went for my first mini cruise with P&O cruises and these are my thoughts.
-Are you settled?
-This is my cruise from Southampton to Bruges, on board P&O Cruises Ventura.
+Going on a weekend cruise is the ideal way to break from the routine – especially if you live in Southampton where the port is literally on your door step!
+I recently went on my first mini cruise from Southampton to Bruges, on board P&O Cruises Ventura.
 Here is my cruise review.